 At my firm, we fight to preserve your right to be compensated for injuries caused by the neglect of others.
 The defense insurance companies and most corporations have one goal — to make money.
 Every corporate decision is a cost-benefit-risk analysis, designed to maximize profits for their executives and shareholders.

-At Shebell & Shebell, we see plaintiff’s trial lawyers as the last-resistance fighters against the insurance industry and corporate power structure.
+At Shebell & Shebell, we see plaintiff’s trial lawyers as resistance fighters against the insurance industry and corporate power structure.
 My greatest fear is the indifference of good people — jurors chosen from our community — who may choose to do nothing in the face of injustice.
 Armed with the true facts, I have seen jurors recognize the importance of holding people accountable, of restoring human dignity, of valuing human losses, and, by delivering a just verdict, make the community a safer place.

 If I can say yes to those questions, then I’ve had a good day.
-Although I have helped thousands of clients over the years, I have also suffered the pain of lost cases.
+Although I have helped thousands of clients over the years, I have also suffered the pain of losing cases.
 Justice denied to good, honest, and deserving people injured through no fault of their own.
 Every day, I strive to improve as a human being and trial lawyer.

 After trying over 80 jury trials to verdict, I wanted to improve as a trial lawyer, father, husband, and human being.
 In the summer of 2014, I was invited to spend three weeks in Wyoming, learning different trial skills from one of the best trial lawyers of our time — Gerry Spence.
 At Spence’s Trial Lawyer’s College, Spence and a special group of trial lawyers reinforce what many lawyers have forgotten — what it means to be a human being, caring for another human being.